 - 649.170. (a) Within 15 days after service of a copy of a final decision on a party, but not later than the effective date of the decision, the party may apply to the agency head for correction of a mistake or clerical error in the final decision, stating the specific ground on which the application is made.
 Notice of the application shall be given to the other parties to the proceeding.
 The application is not a prerequisite for seeking administrative or judicial review. - (b) The agency head may refer the application to the presiding officer who formulated the proposed or final decision or may delegate its authority under this section to one or more persons. - (c) The agency head may deny the application, grant the application and modify the final decision, or grant the application and set the matter for further proceedings.
 The application is considered denied if the agency head does not dispose of it within 15 days after it is made. - (d) Nothing in this section precludes the agency head, on its own motion or on motion of the presiding officer, from modifying a final decision to correct a mistake or clerical error.
-A modification under this subdivision shall be made within 15 days after issuance of the final decision. - (e) The agency head shall, within 15 days after correction of a mistake or clerical error in a final decision, serve a copy of the correction on each party on whom a copy of the final decision was previously served. - (f) By regulation the agency may provide a period longer than 15 days for proceedings under this section in a proceeding that by statute is exempt from the requirement that it be conducted by an administrative law judge employed by the Office of Administrative Hearings, except that the regulation shall not permit proceedings under this section after initiation of administrative or judicial review.
+A modification under this subdivision shall be made within 15 days after issuance of the final decision. - (e) The agency head shall, within 15 days after correction of a mistake or clerical error in a final decision, serve a copy of the correction on each party on which a copy of the final decision was previously served.